 Limited Grade Forgiveness Policy

 Under the conditions outlined below, undergraduate students who have retaken courses and earned a higher grade may request to have the first grade excluded from their institutional GPA.
 If the request is approved, the Office of the Registrar will make appropriate notations next to the original course and the retaken course on the student's official transcript.
 Grades for all attempts at the course will appear on the student's official transcript regardless of whether or not the grade has been excluded from the student's GPA.1 This policy has no effect on any GPA requirements set by state or federal laws/regulations (such as the GPA requirements set by the HOPE scholarship program).
 A copy of the request and approval will become part of the student's permanent record file.
-The attempt to repeat must be made in Spring 2019 or thereafter.
-Students who have repeated courses prior to this date will not be allowed to delete earlier attempts from their GPA calculation.
+The initial course must have been taken Fall 2018 or thereafter and the attempt to repeat must be made in Spring 2019 or thereafter.
+Students who have repeated courses prior to this date will not be allowed to exclude earlier attempts from their GPA calculation.

 An undergraduate student may request to have a grade excluded from GPA computation under the following conditions:

-- The Limited Grade Forgiveness Policy applies only to degree-seeking students pursuing their first undergraduate degree at Georgia Southern University.
+- The Limited Grade Forgiveness Policy applies only to degree-seeking students pursuing their first undergraduate degree at Georgia Southern.